 Are you concerned about the repercussions of drug charges in Harris County?
-No matter the circumstances of your arrest or arraignment, you deserve a strong defense to any Harris County drug charges from an experienced Harris County lawyer.
-A Harris County drug charges lawyer at Greco Neyland will work tirelessly to win your acquittal and ensure your rights are protected through every part of a criminal trial.
+No matter the circumstances of your arrest or arraignment, you deserve a strong defense to any drug charges from an experienced criminal lawyer.
+A drug charges lawyer at Greco Neyland will work tirelessly to win your acquittal and ensure your rights are protected through every part of a criminal trial.

 - Possession: anytime an illegal controlled substance is in your control or care.
 Specifically, Texas law describes possession as actual care, custody, control or management.
 Possession can include drugs found in your car, house, purse, or backpack.

 - Manufacturer: any act that makes or creates an illegal controlled substance, including modification of an otherwise lawful drug.
 The Texas Controlled Substances Act states that production, preparation, propagation, compounding, conversion, or processing are all types of manufacture.

 - Distribution or Delivery: moving controlled substances from one location to a buyer or middleman.
 While many states have separate statutes that criminalize the movement of large quantities of drugs for resale, often called trafficking, in Texas a single statute covers trafficking, distribution to a buyer, delivery to an individual user, and all other forms of transaction.

 Why Are Some Drug Charges More Harsh in Harris County, Texas?

 The second way Texas law classifies drug charges is by separating the various offenses into Penalty Groups.
 There are four Penalty Groups specified under the Controlled Substances Act, each with a separate and specified set of charges.
 As with other areas of criminal law in Harris County, the most serious drug charges are under Penalty Group 1 and the least serious are those charges under Penalty Group 4.